 — Gordon Braun, Managing Director

-Workflow automation and data visualisation technologies provided the means to identify who was working on what at all times, how best to cover for furloughed employees in their absence, and how to speed up their reentry into the workforce upon return.
-In essence, workflow automation and data visualisation provided the managers, who were themselves also subject to furloughs, easily accessible, graphical information needed to identify problems and to intervene rapidly.
+Workflow automation and data visualization technologies provided the means to identify who was working on what at all times, how best to cover for furloughed employees in their absence, and how to speed up their reentry into the workforce upon return.
+In essence, workflow automation and data visualization provided the managers, who were themselves also subject to furloughs, easily accessible, graphical information needed to identify problems and to intervene rapidly.

-Harnessing the value of data that a company may have locked away in transaction processing requires not only data visualisation technology but also specific expertise and skills to integrate this software and to model these processes.
+Harnessing the value of data that a company may have locked away in transaction processing requires not only data visualization technology but also specific expertise and skills to integrate this software and to model these processes.
 Both are required to define key performance indicators and extract meaningful insights from the data to enhance decision-making.

-As more businesses look for ways to survive in today’s challenging business climate, many will choose solutions that encompass data visualisation and workflow automation.
-Our client implemented these technologies to streamline billing processes before it was affected by the pandemic, and its leadership had the foresight to pivot quickly and deploy the investment to address the organisation’s challenges successfully.
+As more businesses look for ways to survive in today’s challenging business climate, many will choose solutions that encompass data visualization and workflow automation.
+Our client implemented these technologies to streamline billing processes before it was affected by the pandemic, and its leadership had the foresight to pivot quickly and deploy the investment to address the organization’s challenges successfully.
 As the company emerges out of the crisis, the same tools will help it plan for the gradual return of employees to the workplace, based on financial, safety and other criteria.
 By aiding critical decision-making in these uncertain times, the smart and versatile investment it made many months ago will continue to prove its worth.